Become a Host Family

 How long would an IFYE stay with my family?

-Approximately three to four weeks in your home; a lifetime in your memories
+Approximately three to four weeks in your home and a lifetime in your memories.

 What do host families do?